IntuitiveWebSolutions/VimConf/README.md

 For Tagbar to work well with JavaScript (and probably other languages), we **highly** recommend installing the latest version of [Exuberant Ctags](http://ctags.sourceforge.net/ "Exuberant Ctags").

+For Syntastic to check syntax of different file types, you optionally need to have a PHP runtime, JSHint, and/or PyFlakes installed.

 Setup
 -----